kalekundert/openbox_config/readme.txt

 Alternatively, the size of the screen can be specified manually be setting the screen_width and screen_height parameters in the scripts/geometry.py script.

-The following command can be used to force OpenBox to load the new configuration files:
+The following command can be used to force openbox to reload its configuration
+files:

     $ openbox --reconfigure